canonical/github-runner-operator/docs/explanation/charm-architecture.md

 The token is also passed to [repo-policy-compliance](https://github.com/canonical/repo-policy-compliance) to access GitHub API for the service.

+Note that the GitHub API uses a [rate-limiting mechanism](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
+When this is reached, the charm may not be able to perform the necessary operations and may go into
+BlockedStatus.
+The charm will automatically recover from this state once the rate limit is reset, but using a different token with a higher rate limit may be a better solution depending on your deployment requirements.

 ## GitHub repository setting check

 The [repo-policy-compliance](https://github.com/canonical/repo-policy-compliance) is a [Flask application](https://flask.palletsprojects.com/) hosted on [Gunicorn](https://gunicorn.org/) that provides a RESTful HTTP API to check the settings of GitHub repositories.
 This ensures the GitHub repository settings do not allow the execution of code not reviewed by maintainers on the self-hosted runners.